chaukhau19/Nguyen_Thi_Chau_Khau/README.md

 Hi there 👋 Welcome to my GitHub profile!

-I’m **Nguyễn Thị Châu Khâu** — a Software QA Engineer with **4+ years of experience** in designing scalable test frameworks, building automation systems, and ensuring end-to-end quality across **Telecom, AI, Web3, and Cloud-based platforms**.
+I’m **Nguyễn Thị Châu Khâu** — a Software QA Engineer with **4+ years of experience** in building scalable test frameworks and automation systems across **Telecom, AI, Web3, and Cloud platforms**.

-I specialize in Playwright, Appium, and CI/CD integration, with a strong focus on quality ownership, reliability, and fast delivery pipelines.
+I specialize in **Playwright, Appium, API Automation, and CI/CD pipelines**, focusing on quality ownership and fast delivery.

+---

 ## 🛠️ I. Tech Stack